Fault is an offset of the San Andreas Fault system that

 and sabertooth cats.

-In the picture above the trace of the Hayward Fault through
+In the picture below the trace of the Hayward Fault through

 Central Park is delineated in red.